 Changing one’s perception to reflect that perhaps their experiences have been more limited than plentiful may actually be advantageous.
 The researchers note that “exercises and activities aimed at decreasing feelings of abundance could help people maintain their capacity to savor small pleasures even after experiencing the best life has to offer — thereby allowing them to have their cake and savor it too.”

 Not only can self-sacrifice lead to greater happiness, it can also strengthen one’s “willpower muscle” in the long term.
 Numerous studies have demonstrated that when an individual exercises self-restraint or self-control in one area, their ability to do so in all capacities is increased.
-For instance, Dr. Roy Baumeister “conducted experiments in which subjects were given uncomfortable tasks to perform in a lab…They were then sent home and given a random rule to observe for two weeks… After that period was over, they returned to the lab.
-Those subjects who had been assigned a rule and had followed it did better on their [uncomfortable tasks] when they tried them again than a control group that had been given not such homework.
-The two weeks of practicing resolve seemed to have generalized itself to other situations.”
+Dr. Roy Baumeister, as he notes in this book “Willpower: Rediscovering the Greatest Human Strength,” has given uncomfortable tasks to people in a laboratory setting, such as squeezing a tough exercise hand grip or keeping their hand in ice water.

 Whether you commit to a form of self-sacrifice for Lent, Ramadan, Yom Kippur, or just because the time is right, the benefits are clear.
 In order to cultivate greater happiness and more willpower overall, the answer may lie in giving up those chocolate bars.